-The Company's financial instruments consist of cash and cash equivalents, short-term investments, accounts receivable, accounts payable and accrued expenses, finance lease liabilities and the convertible note, approximates fair value at June 30, 2019 and December 31, 2018 due to their short-term nature.
+The Company's financial instruments consist of cash and cash equivalents, short-term investments, accounts receivable, accounts payable and accrued expenses, finance lease liabilities and the convertible note.
+The carrying value for all such instruments, except finance lease liabilities and the convertible note, approximates fair value at September 30, 2019 and December 31, 2018 due to their short-term nature.
 The carrying value of finance lease liabilities approximates fair value because the interest rate approximates market rates available to us for similar obligations with the same maturities.
-The convertible note bears an interest rate that fluctuates with the changes in LIBOR and, because the variable interest rates approximate market borrowing rates available to us, we believe the carrying value of the convertible note approximates its fair value at June 30, 2019 and December 31, 2018.
+The convertible note approximates its fair value at September 30, 2019 and December 31, 2018.